ml-energy/benchmark/LEADERBOARD.md

 # License

 This leaderboard is a research preview intended for non-commercial use only.
+Model weights were taken as is from the Hugging Face Hub if available and are subject to their licenses.
 The use of LLaMA weights are subject to their [license](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md).
 Please direct inquiries/reports of potential violation to Jae-Won Chung.